-North Yorkshire Fire service are still waiting for government funding to help cover the costs of last summer's Langdale Fire.
+North Yorkshire Fire Service are still waiting for government funding to help cover the costs of last summer's Langdale Fire.

 Finance Chiefs working with the Fire Service say all invoices and other required documents have been submitted to central government.

-North Yorkshire's Chief Fire Officer is Jonathan Dyson:
+North Yorkshire's Chief Fire Officer is Jonathan Dyson.

 "As for the Langdale funding, the position we're in, we did go early on that request for that specific point because we don't carry the reserves that many of the Mets could do to then holds into that position.
 Um, and of course, without it, that will significantly change our plan.
-Um, on the, sorry, what was the second part there?

-"Pension contributions now, the government recently did a pension, uh, consultation through the LGA and firefighters Pension contributions are actually decreasing slightly, but then other offices in the profile are increasing.
+"Pension contributions now, the government recently did a pension, consultation through the LGA and firefighters Pension contributions are actually decreasing slightly, but then other offices in the profile are increasing.
 So the stability of the pension contributions as far as we are planning is maintained within this current plan."

 The Deputy Officer for Police, Fire and Crime Functions, in North Yorkshire, is Michael Porter: